xpmatteo/oracle-docker-java-spike/README.md

 If you see "bash: sqlplus: command not found", it is probably because the Oracle container status is not yet "healthy".

+If you see "ORA-12514: TNS:listener does not currently know of service requested in connect", then you should wait another 10 seconds or so and try again.

 Run the java app with

     ./gradlew run